najmabad/real-time-document-streaming-project/README.md

     1. Nvigate to the `Data API` folder: `cd data-api`
     2. Run `sudo docker build -t data-api.
     3. This creates a new image called `data-api` on your machine that Docker can build.
 To check all available images, run `sudo docker images`
 - **Step 9.** Open the Jupyter Notebook PySpark.
 This should be on `localhost:8888`.
 This might ask you for a passwork/token that you can find in the logs generated when you started the containers.
+Leave this open (it will process messages as they are ingested by Kafka).
 - **Step 10.** Open the UI of Mongo DB.
 This should be on `localhost:8081` and:
     1. Create a database called `documentstreaming`
     2. Create a collection called `invoices
+- **Step 11.** Run `python data/data-api-client.py` to send the data to MongoDB.
+If everything is running correctly, you should see documents population the MongoDB interface.
+- **Step 12.** Run `streamilit run invoices_interfaces.py`.
+This will open a window in your browser (localhost:8501) from which you can query invoices by customer ID and invoices items by Invoice ID.

+I hope you enjoyed it!